Netcash-ZA/PayNow-VirtueMart/README.md

 Feedback, issues & feature requests
 -----------------------------------
-If you have any feedback please contact Sage Pay South Africa or log an issue on GitHub
+If you have any feedback please contact Netcash South Africa or log an issue on GitHub